uxuimercergroup/generator-evolution/README.md

 		- Benefits Portals (Get a boilerplate utilizing the Evolution framework customized for Benefits Portals.)
 	- *What is the primary color of your project?* (Only asked if *Core* product suite is selected - default is $onyx-dark-70 - accepts Sass variable from color palette or hex-color formatted like so: #000000)
 4. The Evolution Tool Box generator will now install all required files and dependencies into your current working directory.
-5. Please ignore any warnings when `yo evolution` is run.
+5. Please ignore any warnings when `yo @mercer/evolution` is run.

 ## Updating the Evolution Tool Box